crosscompute/missions/next/20220315-1030 Analytics Automation Framework 0.9.2.md

 I am thinking how to pass the app configuration to fastapi.
 With pyramid, I can call a function to make the app.
 And I can pass the configuration to the pyramid function.
 However, fastapi has a structure similar to flask where the app configuration is supposed to be configured globally.

+## Friday 20221104-1145 - 20221104-1200: 15 minutes

+It seems the fastapi/starlette configuration philosophy is intentional to get people to put configuration in environment variables.
+I guess that tests will have to use monkeypatching.

+I liked node's approach better where the server is configured with a function.
+Actually, I don't know if I like the fastapi/starlette design.

+- [Done] Use `configuration.get_template_path` in `see_root`

+- [Canceled] Option 1: Define `variables.ROOT_TEMPLATE_PATH`
+- Option 2: Define `variables.TEMPLATE_PATH_BY_ID`
+    - ADV: might be faster
+    - DIS
+- Option 3: Use `configuration.get_template_path`
+    - ADV: can have two separate apps/configurations in the same process
+    - DIS

+I guess the real question is whether there are other cases where we need to call configuration within a view/route.
+And do we really need to be able to run two separate apps in the same process?
+The only case I see here is with parallel testing but we can use monkeypatching.

+It seems that if we migrate to fastapi or some other similar framework where the routes are defined using decorators, we will need to move app specific configuration into global variables.
+Fine.

 # Schedule

+- [ ] Set `variables.configuration`

 - [ ] Override loader to use PathLoader
 - [ ] Test that override works